SamIman1/SecondGlunadierRepoitory/README.md

 # SecondGlunadierRepoitory
-Test repository-backup for a personal project Glunadier - is a first person arena shooter, in which the player is constrained to using only grenades with different effects.
+Test repository-backup for a personal project "Glunadier" is my personal game project, meant to give me the experience of pulling together a game project all my myself.
+It's a mix between an arena shooter and a puzzle game, where the main catch is that you can only use non-lethal grenades to defend yourself.